Tucson Transvaginal Mesh Lawyer

 In 2011, the FDA committee Obstetrics & Gynecology Devices Advisory Committee reviewed the dangers of mesh but elected not to remove transvaginal mesh from the market.
 While the committee did call for tougher testing, reclassifying the device and premarket approval that will better ensure the safety and effectiveness of future devices, this problem remains to be solved.

 If you underwent a transvaginal mesh operation and have since experienced mesh erosion or contraction, mesh exposure, formation of scar tissue or pain or bleeding of any kind, you should contact a Tucson Transvaginal Mesh Lawyer immediately to see how you too can file a lawsuit.
-Call Zinda Law Group today to get the skilled and experienced representation you deserve!
+Call Zinda Law Group today to get the and experienced representation you deserve!